 Topics where SOW persistence is desired can be individually configured within the SOW section of the configuration file.
-Each topic will be defined with a TopicDefinition section enclosed within SOW.
+Each topic will be defined with a Topic section enclosed within SOW.
 The AMPS Configuration Reference contains a description of the attributes that can be configured per topic.
 TopicMetaData is a synonym for SOW provided for compatibility with previous versions of AMPS.
+Likewise, TopicDefinition is a synonym for the Topic element of the SOW section, provided for compatibility with versions of AMPS prior to 5.0.